Improved computation of fundamental domains for arithmetic Fuchsian groups: Geometry

 \section{Geometry}

 Instead of working in the upper half plane, it is better to work with the unit disc model, $\ud$ (final results can be transferred back if desired).
-To this end, fix $p\in\uhp$, and consider the map $\phi:\uhp\rightarrow\ud$ given by
+To this end, fix a $p\in\uhp$ which has trivial stabilizer under the action of $\Gamma$.
+Consider the map $\phi:\uhp\rightarrow\ud$ given by